 We discussed a recent presentation by Dr James Hansen with him lauding the merits of nuclear energy in a time of abrupt climate change, the nuclear insanity know’s no limit and the fact that he thinks a carbon tax will make a difference at this very late stage is patently nonsense and a non starter.
 Professor McPherson critiques Hansen’s position and points out that he isn’t qualified to comment on the evolutionary consequences of non-linear warming.
 The presentation is embedded here: James Hansen, Ph.D. – The Coming Climate Catastrophe and Our Last Chance to Save Humanity – Offstage

 I discussed the following quote’s first from Jem Bendell :“Getting busy with action can be a distraction from full acceptance of our predicament, where our predicament is that we don’t know.
 We don’t know what the best things to do are anymore and we don’t know whether what we do with the best intentions will work.”
+The source of the quote and a wonderful interview with Jem is embedded here;

 Then I quoted Ruppert Read: “If people are feeling paralysed right now, I think it is probably because they are stuck between false hopes.
 On the one hand, there is the delusive lure of optimism, the hope that there will be a techno-fix that will defuse the climate emergency while life more or less goes on as usual.
-This is, I believe, in a desperately-dangerous way keeping us from facing up to climate reality.”
-‘Civilisation is finished’
+This is, I believe, in a desperately-dangerous way keeping us from facing up to climate reality.”‘Civilisation is finished’

 That’s a rap folks, good luck everyone,time is extremely short.